KevinJC23/BookRecommendationSystem/README.md

 ### Goals
 - Develop a recommendation system that leverage user review scores to suggest books aligned with user's preferences.
 - Increase user satisfaction by delivering relevant and personalized book recommendations.
+- Evaluating and choosing a recommendation system algorithm that provides accurace and highly relevant book suggestions.

 ### Solution Statements
 - Compare two recommendation algorithms to decide which model is the most effective in giving accurate recommendations by comparing Content-Based Filtering—precision, recall, F1, MMR (Mean Reciprocal Rank)— and Collaborative Filtering—RMSE (Root Mean Square Error)— metrics.